Unipisa/dm-coffee/README.md

 ## Configuration

 Configuration is done through environment variables.
 You can create a `.env` file in the root directory.
-See the file `app.config.ts` for the list of available environment variables.
+See the file `app/config.ts` for the list of available environment variables.

 ## Getting Started